BrianHHough/Full-Stack-Curriculum---App-Academy/02_Intro to Programming/10_Array_Methods_&_Enumerables/README.md

 ## ARRAY TRANSLATE: Write a method array_translate that takes in an array whose elements alternate between words and numbers.
 The method should return a string where each word is repeated the number of times that immediately follows in the array.

+Want to look at two adjacent elements at a time.
+Have to grab two elements at a time but make sure they don't overlap between pairs:

+        def array_translate(array)
+            new_str = ""

+            i = 0
+            while i < array.length
+                ele = array[i]
+                num = array[i + 1] # i is always an index (position) and next position is i + 1: for example, i = cat, 1 = 2
+                new_str += ele * num

+                # num.times { new_str += ele } # want to take ele and concatenate it to the new string

+                i += 2 # want to jump by 2
+            end

+            return new_str
+        end

+        print array_translate(["Cat", 2, "Dog", 3, "Mouse", 1]); # => "CatCatDogDogDogMouse"
+        puts

+        print array_translate(["red", 3, "blue", 1]); # => "redredredblue"
+        puts

+The output code is:

+        CatCatDogDogDogMouse
+        redredredblue

+## Reverse Words: Write a method `reverse_words` that takes in a sentence string and returns the sentence with the order of the characters in each word reversed.
+Note that we need to reverse the order of characters in the words, do not reverse the order of words in the sentence.

+Tools we can use to attack this problem:
+- need a way to isolate the words: need to pass over every word

+        def reverse_words(sent)
+            words = sent.split(" ") # choosing to split on the space so can isolate each word into a separate element of an array

+            # need to store these words somewhere
+            new_words = []

+            # now want to reverse each element of the array, so use an iterable:
+            words.each { |word| new_words << word.reverse} # String reverse method + shovel method to join reversed words together w/ the below:
+            new_sent = new_words.join(" ") # to join words together to get back final new sentence
+            return new_sent

+        end

+        puts reverse_words('keep coding') # => 'peek gnidoc'
+        puts reverse_words('simplicity is prerequisite for reliability') # => 'yticilpmis si etisiuqererp rof ytilibailer'

+This outputs to:

+        peek gnidoc
+        yticilpmis si etisiuqererp rof ytilibailer

+## Rotate Array: Write a method rotate_array that takes in an array and a number.
+The method should return the array after rotating the elements the specified number of times.
+A single rotation takes the last element of the array and moves it to the front.

+        def rotate_array(arr, num)
+            num.times do # enumerables in ruby // returning whatever the number was ele = arr.pop # use pop - it removes last element of array and also returns it arr.unshift(ele)
+            end
+                return arr # now need to return the original array end

+        print rotate_array([ "Matt", "Danny", "Mashu", "Matthias" ], 1) # => [ "Matthias", "Matt", "Danny", "Mashu" ]
+        puts

+        print rotate_array([ "a", "b", "c", "d" ], 2) # => [ "c", "d", "a", "b" ]
+        puts

+This code outputs to:

+        ["Matthias", "Matt", "Danny", "Mashu"]
+        ["c", "d", "a", "b"]